rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 [^5]: Elo, A., 1961.
 'The USCF Rating System - A Scientific Achievement', Chess Life, vol. XVI, no. 6, pp. 160-161.
 [^6]: [Weissman score](https://en.wikipedia.org/wiki/Weissman_score)
 [^7]: [A Fictional Compression Metric Moves Into the Real World](https://spectrum.ieee.org/a-madefortv-compression-metric-moves-to-the-real-world#toggle-gdpr)
 [^8]: Buro, M., 1995.
-"ProbCut: An Effective Selective Extension of the Alpha-Beta Algorithm", ICCA Journal, vol. 18, no. 2, pp. 3-5.
+'ProbCut: An Effective Selective Extension of the Alpha-Beta Algorithm', ICCA Journal, vol. 18, no. 2, pp. 3-5.